Milker90/npage/README.md

 ```

-3，use pageviewhelper to create a MultiProvider
+3, use pageviewhelper to create a MultiProvider

 ```
     // use default page view state value